xyplex3/fabric-patterns-hub/patterns/go-tests/system.md

 # GO TESTING PRINCIPLES

 - **Keep tests simple and readable** - avoid over-engineering
-- Use table-driven tests only when you have multiple similar cases
+- Use table-driven tests when you have multiple similar cases (idiomatic Go)
 - Test the behavior, not the implementation
 - Avoid excessive mocking - only mock when truly necessary
 - Don't test trivial getters/setters unless they contain logic